New Video

-New Video (stylized as NEWVIDEO) is an American entertainment distributor and collector of independent digital content.
+New Video (stylized as NEWVIDEO) is an American independent entertainment distributor and collector of independent digital content owned by Cineverse.
 The company works with independent producers, filmmakers and television networks to curate content for many types of distribution platforms, including digital, cable, video on demand, Blu-ray, DVD, and theatrical releases.

-Until 2012, New Video was marketing and distributing television series and films for A&E Home Entertainment, which included A&E, History channel, and Lifetime.
+Until 2012, New Video marketed and distributed television series and films for A&E Home Entertainment, which included A&E, History Channel, and Lifetime.
 New Video's library includes Major League Baseball games, films from Tribeca Film and storybook content from Scholastic and Weston Woods.
-New Video also distributed films for Arthouse Films, and Plexifilm.
+New Video also previously distributed films for Arthouse Films and Plexifilm.

 History

 In 2011, New Video partnered with China Lion to distribute Chinese-language films across North America via various platforms.
 New Video was named as the exclusive aggregation partner to digital platforms for the Sundance Institute's Artist Services Initiative.

 Co-presidents of New Video, Susan Margolin and Steve Savage, received the 2011 Digital 25 Award by the Producers Guild of America and Variety.
 The award recognizes individuals who have contributed to the advancement of digital entertainment and storytelling.

 New Video was purchased by Cinedigm in early 2012.

-In 2013, New Video purchased Gaiam Vivendi Entertainment, and became the successor to GoodTimes Entertainment.
+In 2013, Cinedigm (now Cineverse) purchased Gaiam Vivendi Entertainment $51.5M, and became the successor to GoodTimes Entertainment.